arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 # Getting Started with OpenMV and MicroPython

 ## Overview
-In this tutorial, you will learn how the Portenta works with OpenMV and MicroPython.
-This tutorial will go through some features in OpenMV and MicroPython.
-You will then write a simple script in MicroPython that will use the I/O pins and PWM on the Portenta.
+In this tutorial, you will learn about some of the basic features of the OpenMV editor and run Micropython script that will control the PWM on the I/O pins of the Portenta.

 ### What You Will Learn
 - How to use the OpenMV IDE